-Local (re)insurers are not allowed to cede more than 50% of the premiums received each calendar year, thereby restricting the amount of business ceded to reinsurers and creating high local exposure in the event of, for example, a natural catastrophe.
-Several classes of business are explicitly exempt from this requirement, meaning that they are not to be considered when the minimum retention of 50% is calculated per calendar year.
+Local (re)insurers are not allowed to cede more than 50% of the premiums received each calendar year, which restricts the amount of business ceded to reinsurers.
+This results in high local exposure in the case of, for example, a natural catastrophe.
+Several classes of business are explicitly exempt from this requirement and are not considered when the minimum retention of 50% is calculated per calendar year.
 These are: